 Indiana Counties Population and Economy Statistics

 Indiana was highlighted in a report by the National Governors Association in April 2012 on how states can use arts, culture and design as a means to enhance economic growth.
-Click here for the Arts Commission's press release about this report.
 Click here to download a PDF of the report.